CuteOne/BadRotations/README.md

 ## Regarding Lua Errors

-Please submit any errors as issues here on GitHub.
+Please submit any errors as issues here on GitHub or join the BadRotations discord: https://discord.gg/e3MMj9M.

 ## Regarding Crashing